suryasetty05/Recipe-Analysis/README.md

 Most of the advantage in score came from the use of adding more features.
 Despite the correlations that the transformed columns had with its pearsonr, I found that the transformations hampered interpretability and reduced the score that had accrued.
 The resulting score from this refined model was 0.394.

 After the use of gridsearchCV with hyperparameters linearregression__fit_intercept (to add an intercept or not) and 'columntransformer__scaler__copy': [True, False], which says to add a copy of the original data back into X. This improved my score to 0.47.
+My final model is much better than my baseline model.
+It's results imply that giving the model more dimensions allow the model to reduce noise.
+The final model predictions are twice as good it was in the original model, meaning that the predicted number of steps is much closer to the actual values.

+# Fairness Analysis